Guo-KeCheng/singaScript/README.md

 ## Jialat!
 Another issue?

 - The code responsible for a low-level language is extremely complex and requires a deep understanding of the grammar rules, underlying systems and architecture.
 Decrypting the code is time-consuming and much harder than expected.
 - Gained a better understanding of asynchronous programming.
-"I am now async god" - @sikai #bueypaiseh
+"I am now async god" - @sikai00 #bueypaiseh
+- Lack of proficiency in tech stack resulted in small hiccups along the way
+- Working on sleep deprivation was an added challenge
+- Had issues with managing state using React Hooks

 ## What We Learned